JingMatrix/ChromeXt/README.md

 use multiple scripts of normal sizes instead of a giant script
 ```

-## Bonus

-### Solution of system gesture conflicts

-The forward and backward gestures of Chrome are now available near the vertical center of screen.
-On other areas, only the system gesture is available.

 ### Dev Tools for developers

 Tap five times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.